 Butter tea is a traditional tea-based beverage consisting of strong black tea churned with yak butter and salt.
 Unlike many sweetened teas, butter tea is a savory and salty tea.
 Tibetan yak butter tea is an important cultural drink for the nomadic people of Nepal, Bhutan, Tibet, China, and India.

 Even though you may never have tasted butter tea before, it’s a tea you should try if you’re looking for something rich and new.
 Read on to learn more about the origins of butter tea and how you can replicate this ancient recipe at home.

 This post may contain affiliate links.
 My full disclosure policy is sort of boring, but you can find it here.

 Where Is Butter Tea From?

-Butter tea is originally from Tibet, serving as an important ritual beverage for hundreds of years.
+Butter tea is originally from Tibet, serving as an important ritual beverage for the Tibetan people for hundreds of years.

 Through trade with nomadic merchants from nearby regions, the practice of making butter tea spread to regions such as western China, northern India, Nepal, and Bhutan.
 This drink is especially popular with nomadic tribes since the Tibetan brick tea it’s traditionally made from is transported easily.

 Why Do Tibetans Put Butter in Their Tea?

 To tea drinkers outside of central Asia, the idea of putting raw butter in a cup of tea might seem appalling.
 But don’t knock it until you’ve tried it!
 Tibetans and other Asian natives who swear by butter tea attribute several health benefits to drinking it.